European Marine Casualty Information Platform – EMCIP

 EMSA as EMCIP manager

-EMSA is managing EMCIP on behalf of the Member States and the Commission.
+EMSA manages EMCIP on behalf of the Commission, hosting, providing maintenance and improving the system.

 EMSA is assisted in its tasks by the Member States through the EMCIP User Group.